roman-zvir/RunStack/README.md

 ## 🎯 About

-React Python Playground is a production-ready full-stack web application that demonstrates modern development practices including containerization, CI/CD pipelines, and cloud deployment.
-Built with React frontend and Flask backend, it showcases a complete development workflow from local development to production deployment on a custom domain, now running on Microsoft Azure.
+RunStack is a production-ready full-stack web application that demonstrates modern development practices including containerization, CI/CD pipelines, and cloud deployment.
+Built with a React frontend and Flask backend, it showcases a complete development workflow from local development to production deployment on a custom domain, now running on Microsoft Azure.

 ### ✨ Key Highlights